ml6team/aws-promote-code/README.md

 If you want to use this project template as your starting point, you need to perform the following steps:
 # 1. Authentication setup
 ## 1.1 Config file
-As mentioned we have four different AWS accounts in this project, which need to be setup manually.
-All other resources while be managed with [Terraform](#3-terraform).
+As mentioned there are four different AWS accounts in this project, which need to be setup manually.
+All  resources inside these accounts will be managed with the infrastructure-as-code tool [Terraform](#3-terraform).

 Once these accounts have been created, it is necessary to configure an AWS config-file with the appropriate credentials.
 This configuration is crucial for local development and testing across the different accounts.
 To distinguish between the accounts, *profiles* are utilized.
 The configuration file, located at ~/.aws/config, is structured as follows: